Thursday, March 12, 2026

 He didn’t know what the tone of the piece would be – funny, serious, he had no idea.
 He calls the evening an experience.
 Tony kept the script’s pacing for over an hour, moving along.
 It never lagged or felt slow at all.

 He says he tried not to think about what he calls the ‘experience’ of the evening.
-Tony’s daughter said he couldn’t believe her father would be in front of people, and you don’t even know what you’re going to do.
+Tony’s daughter, Ella, said he couldn’t believe her father would be in front of people, and that he didn’t even know what he was going to do.

 A big part of why he participated in Red Rabbit White Rabbit: